Soundtrack '96–'06

-Soundtrack '96–'06 is the first official greatest hits compilation by the Italian singer Elisa.
+Soundtrack '96–'06 is the first greatest hits compilation album by the Italian singer Elisa.
 The album was certified Diamond in Italy, with sales exceeding 600,000 copies.

-There are four new tracks on the album, the first single was "Gli Ostacoli del Cuore" featuring the Italian singer Luciano Ligabue, the song debuted at number-one of the Italian Digital Chart and the Italian Airplay Chart.
-The second single from the album was the ballad "Eppure Sentire (Un Senso Di Te)", the soundtrack of the movie Manuale d'amore 2 by Giovanni Veronesi.
-The third single was "Stay" released on 6 April 2007.

-The last single from the album was "Qualcosa Che Non C'è".
+The lead single "Gli ostacoli del cuore" with Italian singer Ligabue, was released on October 19, 2006.
+The song debuted at number-one of the Italian Digital Chart and the Italian Airplay Chart.
+The second single released was "Eppure sentire (Un senso di te)", featured in the soundtrack Manual of Love 2 by Giovanni Veronesi.
+"Stay" was released on April 6, 2007 as third single off the album.
+The last single "Qualcosa Che Non C'è" was released on November 2, 2007.
 In July 2007 was released Caterpillar, the international version of Soundtrack '96-'06.

 Soundtrack '96-'06 was the best selling album in Italy in 2007.
 It was also the most downloaded album from iTunes Italy in 2007.